Why you shouldn’t skip your second dose of the coronavirus vaccine

 “Most of the covid cases we’ve seen in vaccinated people that have landed in the hospital have been people who haven’t yet gotten the second dose.
 I think that’s telling us something,” she said.

 The mRNA vaccines were designed to be given as a two-dose series based on clinical trial data, which showed that two doses of the Pfizer and Moderna vaccines were needed to reach maximum effectiveness of about 95 percent.
-In a real-world setting, one dose of the vaccines was shown to be 80 percent effective at preventing infection between the two doses in the series, according to a recent study from the CDC.
-But health experts say that those antibodies may never reach the intended level of protection and will most likely wane without the second shot.
+In a real-world setting, one dose of the vaccines was shown to be 80 percent effective at preventing infection leading up to the second dose, according to a recent study from the CDC.
+But health experts say those antibodies may never reach the intended level of protection and will most likely wane without the second shot.

 Aside from vaccine effectiveness and longevity, John Moore, a professor of microbiology and immunology at Weill Cornell Medicine, said there is the issue of virus variants.
 Based on laboratory studies, he explained, researchers believe that some of the variants that are starting to circulate are capable of “essentially blowing past the antibody level that is induced by the first dose.”